 Many law school applications provide you with the opportunity to submit optional essays or supplemental essays.
 Some of these ask you why you want to attend that particular law school, or what your favorite work of art is, or to write a 250-word essay on any topic of your choice.
 A few law schools even invite you to provide a video of yourself answering a specific question.
-The first decision is whether or not you should attempt to respond.
+The first decision is whether you should attempt to respond.

 For advice on any aspect of your law school admission goals and applications, contact us for a FREE initial consultation with a Law School Expert consultant.